mkorthof/freenom-script/README.md

 ## Last Update ##

+⚠ Ordering new domains from Freenom is no longer possible (October 2023).

 ⚠ Freenom recently added CAPTCHA from AWS WAF, causing this script to stop working (June 2023).

 ***Latest version: v2023-08-03 ([CHANGES.md](CHANGES.md))***